-But to get the most out of your coffee machine, you'll need to decide which kinds of coffee you and your family drink the most, as well as what your top priorities are when it comes to a caffeine hit, in order to ensure you'll get the most bang for your buck.
+To get the most out of your coffee machine, you’ll also need to decide which kinds of coffee you and your family drink the most, as well as what your top priorities are for a new coffee maker.

 For example, do you want a bean to cup coffee-making experience or manual?
 Is space an issue, which means you need a coffee machine on the smaller side?
 Are you looking for a consistent crema or simply the fact your pre-programmed coffee can be ready to go with the switch of a button and the type isn’t as important?
-You might want to opt for the machines with an almost endless choice of pods and capsules might be more your thing, or picking out that perfect roast ready to grind fresh that next morning.
+You might want to opt for the machines with an almost endless choice of pods and capsules or even pick out that perfect roast ready to grind fresh that next morning.

 Whichever coffee you prefer, we've got a solution for you.
-Whether you're on the hunt for a high-end steel machine that'll make any kind of caffeinated beverage under the sun or a hand-powered espresso device that will fit in your rucksack, here are a few of the best domestic coffee machines fueling the TechRadar team.
+Whether you're on the hunt for a high-end steel machine that'll make any kind of caffeinated beverage under the sun or a hand-powered espresso device that will fit in your rucksack, here are a few of the best domestic coffee makers fuelling the TechRadar team.
 All of which we've selected and had a chance to put to the caffeine test ourselves.

 - Best coffer maker: Nespresso Vertuo Plus